Anthony Scaramucci: Before 2016

 Scaramucci supported the presidential campaigns of Hillary Clinton and Barack Obama.
 In 2008, Scaramucci was a fundraiser for Obama's presidential campaign.
 In September 2010, however, Scaramucci asked Obama at a CNBC event when he was going to "stop whacking Wall Street like a piñata."

 Scaramucci has tweeted at various times that he has "always been for strong gun control laws" and that "Republicans should support gay marriage".

 He served as the national finance co-chair for Mitt Romney's 2012 presidential campaign.

 In 2015, on a Fox Business Network television appearance, Scaramucci called Trump a "hack politician" whose rhetoric is "anti-American and very, very divisive."
 He further warned Trump to "cut it out now", and "stop all this crazy rhetoric."
-In December 2015, Scaramucci criticized Trump's call for a border wall between Mexico and the U.S. He also criticized Trump for "making a fundamental mistake of trying to blame all of Islam and all Muslims for what is the ideology and the actions of a minority."
+In December 2015, Scaramucci criticized Trump's call for a border wall between Mexico and the US.
+He also criticized Trump for "making a fundamental mistake of trying to blame all of Islam and all Muslims for what is the ideology and the actions of a minority."

 Ahead of the 2016 election, Scaramucci tweeted that he hoped Hillary Clinton would be the next president, but had turned against Clinton by 2015.
 During the 2016 Republican Party presidential primaries, Scaramucci first endorsed Scott Walker and later Jeb Bush.
 In May 2016, after Walker and Bush had withdrawn from the race, Scaramucci signed on to Donald Trump's political campaign by joining the Trump Finance Committee.
 In November 2016, he was appointed to the Presidential Transition Team Executive Committee of then-president-elect Trump.

 Announcement of Office of Public Liaison leadership

-On January 12, 2017, Scaramucci was named Assistant to President Trump and director of the White House Office of Public Liaison and Intergovernmental Affairs.
-On January 23, he told New York magazine: the "thing I have learned about these people in Washington is they have no money.
+On January 12, 2017, Scaramucci was named Assistant to the President and director of the White House Office of Public Liaison and Intergovernmental Affairs.
+On January 23, he told New York magazine: "the thing I have learned about these people in Washington is they have no money.
 So what happens when they have no fucking money is they write about what seat they are in and what the title is.
 Fucking congressmen act like that.
-They are fucking jackasses".
+They are fucking jackasses."
 On the topic of working in Washington DC, he said: "[…] that's Washington.
 That's how they operate.
 They try to caricaturise you, and dehumanise you, so that you lose your voice.
 They wanted to get me by grinding out a public image of me that is dramatically different from the reality."

-Scaramucci attended the World Economic Forum in Davos January 16–17 as the representative for the Trump transition team.
+Scaramucci attended the World Economic Forum in Davos on January 16–17, 2017 as the representative for the Trump transition team.
 Part of his mission was to reassure attendees about the incoming Trump administration.
-Following Chinese President Xi Jinping, he gave a talk warning against protectionism and championing free trade.
+Following General Secretary of the Chinese Communist Party Xi Jinping, he gave a talk warning against protectionism and championing free trade.